autodesk-platform-services/aps-tokenflex/README.md

 # APS Token Flex Web App

 A web application for visualizing Autodesk Platform Services (APS) Token Flex usage data with interactive charts.
-This sample is onlu for customers with enterprise plan.
+The usage data can only be retrieved by customers with an enterprise plan.

 ## Features